-We welcome the opportunity to comment on the consultation launched by the Mayor of London, Sadiq Khan, on reducing London's air pollution.
+We welcome the opportunity to comment on the consultation launched by the Mayor of London, Sadiq Khan, on the central London Ultra-Low Emission Zone.
+Our views have not changed since the Mayor's consultation on Cleaning up London's Air last year and this response repeats, and adds to, the points from that submission.

-We firstly note that London's air quality not only continues to breach EU legal limits, it's much worse than the standards called for by the World Health Organisation.
-Almost 10,000 Londoners die prematurely every year as a result of air pollution.
-Almost a quarter of primary schools are sited in areas that breech the legal limit for nitrogen dioxide (NO2).
+We firstly note that London's air quality not only continues to breach EU legal limits, it's much worse than the standards called for by the World Health Organisation (WHO).
+The equivalent of over 9,000 Londoners die prematurely every year as a result of air pollution.
+Almost a quarter of primary schools are sited in areas that breach the legal limit for nitrogen dioxide (NO2).
 Doctors report that children spending their early years in parts of the city are suffering serious, long term (sometimes permanent) impacts to their health and development.
-London's dirty air also costs the economy £3.7 billion.
+The WHO estimates that air pollution costs the UK economy approximately £54 billion a year.
+The economic cost of London's dirty air in terms of health impacts is estimated at up to £3.7 billion annually for PM2.5 and NO2 pollutants.